It looks like you are visiting this site

 The use of mirrors at the back of the space also maximises the amount of light in the area and gives the illusion of doubling the number of plants, further proving that quality of product and smart planning can go a very long way to creating the perfect biophilic atmosphere.

-– Pots on Legsselection of pots on legs
+– Pots on LegsSelection of pots on legs

 Pots with Legs are all the rage!
 We love them too.
 These containers stand out, and you can choose from brass, wood or metal for contrast to the pot colour.
 Plants are elevated to a new height and given the same status as a prized piece of art.
 This trend brings a sense of class to the plants, giving them a modern edge that would look stylish in almost any room.
 There are plenty of innovative ideas, so don’t doubt that we can find something to suit your setting.

-office with two large red plant pots
+Office with two large red plant pots

 We can provide a range of planters and containers in any colour and a variety of sizes.
 The only thing limiting you is your imagination, and we can offer you our design assistance to help overcome any struggles with space or budget.
 Simply contact us for more information regarding our indoor plants.